-If you want to see the split between dofollow and nofollow for your site or a competitor's site, you can use SEMrush's Domain Analytics.
-See how a free SEMrush account can help you.
+If you want to see the split between follow and nofollow for your site or a competitor’s site, you can use Semrush’s Domain Analytics.

-Many people believe that link building only matters if you get a dofollow link.
-While quality dofollow links can be great for SEO, there are still clear benefits to getting nofollow links.
+Many people believe that link building only matters if you get a follow link.
+While quality follow links can be great for SEO, there are still clear benefits to getting nofollow links.
 Here are just a few:

-- Trust can lead to dofollow links — One site my nofollow a link to your site, but their readers may appreciate your information and link to you with a follow link.
+- Trust can lead to follow links—One site my nofollow a link to your site, but their readers may appreciate your information and link to you with a follow link.

-- A natural backlink profile — If you are link building, you cannot get too many dofollow links at one time because it appears unnatural.
-You need to have both nofollow and dofollow to appear natural.
+- A natural backlink profile—If you are link building, you cannot get too many follow links at one time because it appears unnatural.
+You need to have both nofollow and follow to appear natural.

 The 1,158 nofollow outgoing links were done right.

-I mentioned the Domain Analytics tool which provides backlink analytics above, but I wanted to point out that you can see and export all of your nofollow links, and also filter out the sponsored and UGC links as well to quickly see how your site is managing outgoing links.
+I mentioned the Domain Analytics tool which includes our backlink checker above, but I wanted to point out that you can see and export all of your nofollow links, and also filter out the sponsored and UGC links as well to quickly see how your site is managing outgoing links.